About The Country of Belize

 Belize, Central America Facts

 Yes Belize is a country.
-Still undiscovered, often mis-located and usually misspelled… this is a fantastic country, and you DON’T want to miss it.
+Still undiscovered, often mis-located and usually misspelled… it is a fantastic country, and you DON’T want to miss it.
 This page will tell you everything about Belize that you want to know.
 Learn how your Belize adventure holiday can be a memorable one.

 Where is Belize on the map?
 Tucked into a forgotten corner of the Caribbean, Belize has remained apart from the growth of the rest of the region.
 Belize is in Central America, and it harbors the region’s last unspoiled marine and rainforest environments and offers some of the most exciting adventure travel anywhere.
 Belize is also inexpensive to get to and easy to travel in.
 English is the official language, and US dollars are accepted throughout the country.
 There are enough incredible places to explore to keep you coming back for years to come.

 [photo credit at top of page: Patti Bleifuss]

 Not only is it a fascinating place to visit, but it is also easy and inexpensive to get to, English is the official language, and it is a great winter destination as it enjoys a warm winter climate.
 The population (about 380,000) is about the same as Tampa, Florida, and the country itself is about the size of New Hampshire.
 The society is multicultural, consisting of African-European Creoles, Spanish-Indian Mestizos, African-Indian Garinagus, Mayan Indians, and a few Europeans, North Americans, and Asians.
 Belizeans are, for the most part, genuinely friendly people, who lead a laid-back Caribbean lifestyle.

 Belize is on Central Standard Time and they do not observe Daylight Savings Time.
 The water is safe to drink in most areas, and the Belize health care system is among the highest quality in Central America.